Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

+where $\mu_B$ is the Bohr magnetron, $g_J$ is the Lande-g factor, $J$ is the spin of the molecule, and $B$ is the external magnetic field \cite{Bunting2017} (see FIG. \ref{fig:potentials}.).
+For an SMM with spin ($J=10$) $\Delta E_{Zee} \approx 0.7 meV$.
+As the field is increased, the barrier height that must be overcome for the spins to escape the metastable state decreases, thereby lowering the avalanche energy threshold.

-Herein, we report confirmation of the first experimental demonstration~\cite{chenpaper, Chenthesis} of a magnetic avalanche triggered by $\alpha$ particle scattering in crystals of Mn$_{12}$-acetate.
-These were synthesized according to the procedure outlined by Lis and North \cite{Mn12_synthesis, Norththesischemistry} and are roughly $2.5\times 0.5\times0.5$ mm$^3$.
-While the energy threshold of our particular setup is on the order of MeV, our results offer the first experimental proof-of-concept for the use of single-molecule magnets as single quantum sensors.
-These molecular magnets are set apart from other candidate sensors in the literature as a result of their unparalleled chemical tunability, and thus they have the potential to afford access to a versatile, tunable platform for next-generation quantum sensors, including for the detection of dark matter.
+In this paper, we report confirmation of our first experimental demonstration~\cite{chenpaper, Chenthesis} of a magnetic avalanche triggered by $\alpha$ particle scattering in Mn$_{12}$O$_{12}$(O$_2$CCH$_3$)$_{16}$(H$_2$O)${_4}$ (Mn$_{12}$-ac, FIG. \ref{fig:diagram}.) ~\cite{1993Natur.365..141S} crystals and improved temperature data.
+Mn$_{12}$-ac is the first SMM discovered by Sessoli et al. in 1993 \cite{1993Natur.365..141S} and its properties have been extensively studied, so it is an ideal molecule for our proof-of-concept experiment.
+We synthesized the crystals according to the procedure outlined by Lis and North \cite{Mn12_synthesis, Norththesischemistry} and separated out the largest crystals which are roughly $2.5\times 0.5\times0.5$ mm$^3$.
+From the crystal structure of Mn$_{12}$-acetate \cite{Lis_Mn_structure}, we estimate the molecular density to be $~0.54\text{ molecules}/\text{nm}^3$, giving a detector mass of about $1$ mg.
+While our choice to use Mn$_{12}$-ac and an alpha source puts the energy threshold of our particular setup on the order of MeV, our results offer the first experimental proof-of-concept for the use of single-molecule magnets as potential quantum sensors.